craigmbooth/contemplativeneuroscience/_posts/2024-05-18-meditation-adverse-effects-survey.md

 ### Interpretive Frameworks Matter

 Whether an experience was judged as pathological or transformative often depended on the interpretive lens available to the practitioner.
-For example, what might be seen as a psychotic break in a psychiatric setting could be framed as a “corruption of insight” or “nyam” in a Tibetan or Theravādin context.
+For example, what might be seen as a psychotic break in a psychiatric setting could be framed as a "corruption of insight" or "nyam" in a Tibetan or Theravādin context.
 Practitioners who had access to traditional contemplative maps often felt less fear and confusion than those without such frameworks.

+For a specific examination of depersonalization experiences in meditation contexts, see [Castillo's (1990)]({% post_url 2025-05-11-depersonalization-and-meditation %}) work highlighting how interpretive frameworks influence whether practitioners experience depersonalization as distressing or as a positive state of calm awareness.

 ### Duration and Severity